Behind the Curtain: the Jokhang fire six months on

 30 Years of Resistance: the legacy of the 1987 Lhasa protests

-This latest report from Tibet Watch presents never before seen images of the protests, together with details of the brave protesters pictured.
+This anniversary report from Tibet Watch presents never before seen images of the protests, together with details of the brave protesters pictured.
 It also explains the impact of the protests in the context of the wider Tibet movement and, specifically, how they led to the creation of Free Tibet.

 Please note that some of the images in the report are graphic in nature and some readers may find them upsetting.